RoanBrand/SerialToTCPBridgeProtocol/README.md

 [See Documentation](https://roanbrand.github.io/SerialToTCPBridgeProtocol/)

 #### Description
+TCP Connections over Serial.
+Useful to connect microcontrollers on development boards like the Arduino Uno to servers, just through the Serial port over USB, without requiring any Ethernet/Wi-Fi hardware.
+Meant to bridge the gap between TCP connections to servers and simple serial devices using UART/RS-232/Serial-over-USB, etc.

-Host side gateway service written in Go that listens on COM ports for serial clients.
+Host side gateway service written in Go that listens on Serial ports for clients.
-This is meant to bridge the gap between tcp connections and serial devices using UART/RS-232/Virtual COM over USB, etc.
-Clients implementing the protocol client have a tcp like api that they can use to make connections to real servers.
+Clients implementing the protocol client have a TCP-like API that they can use to make connections to real servers, without networking hardware.
 The goal of the project is to have the means to connect the simplest and cheapest devices to the internet, albeit indirectly.
-For now, I use this to connect microcontrollers on development boards to servers running on localhost through the Virtual COM port over USB, without requiring any Ethernet/Wi-Fi hardware.

 Included in this repo is an implementation of the Protocol **Gateway** and **Client**, written in Go.
-They work on Windows, Linux and even Raspbian.
+They work on Windows, Linux, Raspberry Pi OS.
 The following clients are also available:

 | Client                                                                                         | Platform | Language |